andersonjso/sbes22-smell-patterns-indicators/README.md

 - Presence of Degradation (RQ1)
 - Acceptance of Refactoring Opportunities (RQ2) (R3)

-### Participants answers suumarized
+### Summary of Participants Answers

-The following table presents the summarized developers summarized answers.
+The following table presents a summary of developers' answers.

 The second column presents how many times (from the 6 cases) the developer agreed with the presence of a degradation problem.